tomsoderlund/toms-guidebooks/Graphics/Blender 3D.md

 http://www.shapeways.com/tutorials/prepping_blender_files_for_3d_printing

-- Check if manifold (watertight): Ctrl-Opt-Shift-M
+- Check if manifold (watertight): ⌘-Opt-Shift-M
 - Hide other: Shift-H
 - Export to .STL for Shapeways etc.

-Split part of a mesh into its own object by selecting all the vertices in the mesh and hitting the P key Selecting a single vertex and then holding down Ctrl-+ will select all attached vertices.
+Split part of a mesh into its own object by selecting all the vertices in the mesh and hitting the P key Selecting a single vertex and then holding down ⌘-+ will select all attached vertices.

 Metric units: